-WordPress is a free open source software that can be installed on your server.
-Installing WordPress is not a terribly difficult task.
+Installing WordPress on your server is not a difficult task.
 This article will explain the basics in installing WordPress on your server.
 Learn more about WordPress Hosting here.

 For servers that have Softaculous installed in the cPanel, you can install WordPress with only a couple clicks.
 Softaculous will upload the files, configure the database, and set up the installation all for you without having to download any files or configure anything.

-Servers that do not have Softaculous installed (VPS and Dedicated servers do not have Softaculous installed.
-This requires a license.), you can install WordPress by downloading the files and uploading them to your server.
+Servers that do not have Softaculous installed include (VPS and Dedicated Servers as this requires a license.
+However, you can install WordPress by downloading the files and uploading them to your server.
 You will need to set up a database and database user, upload the files with FTP or the File manager, and configure the config.php file on the server.

 Other Methods for Installing WordPress